Jerry Lucena

-Jerry Ruben Lucena (born 11 August 1980) is a retired Filipino footballer and currently the manager of the U19 squad of Esbjerg fB.
+Jerry Ruben Lucena (born 11 August 1980) is a former footballer and currently the manager of the U19 squad of Esbjerg fB.

 He has represented the Philippines national football team at international level, having previously featured in the Denmark U-21 and Denmark League XI international teams.

 Club career

 Lucena started playing for the youth side of Danish football club Esbjerg fB.
 In 1999, he made his professional debut for Esbjerg in the Danish 1st Division, the second highest football league in the country.
 Esbjerg won promotion to the top-flight Danish Superliga in 2001.
 Lucena was a mainstay in the team during the 2002-03 Danish Superliga season, playing of 32 of 33 games as Esbjerg finished 5th and qualified for the European UEFA Cup tournament.

 On 14 August 2003, Lucena played his first European game for Esbjerg in the qualifying round of the 2003–04 UEFA Cup.
 His club won 5–0 against Andorran football club FC Santa Coloma in his debut.
 Esbjerg would advance to the next round on a 9–1 aggregate result.
 Lucena played all 33 games, as Esbjerg won bronze medals in the 2003-04 Danish Superliga championship.
 In 2006, he was part of the Esbjerg team which reached the final of the Danish Cup, but lost to Randers FC.
 He played a total 245 senior games for Esbjerg, before leaving the club in 2007.

 Lucena signed with Superliga rival club AGF Aarhus in 2007, one of the oldest sport clubs in Danish football.
 Jerry Lucena played full back and occasionally the midfielder position for AGF.
 When AGF were relegated to the Danish 1st Division in 2010, Lucena stayed with the club.
 He helped AGF win the 2010–11 Danish 1st Division, getting promotion for the Superliga.

 He had the remainder of his AGF contract annulled in June 2012, in order to go back to Esbjerg.

 Lucena's contract with Esbjerg end in Summer 2016 when Lucena will be retiring from competitive football as a player.
 As part of a final agreement with the club, he served as assistant coach to the club's youth team in the U19 League, and is targeting to pass the exam in May 2016 to be a T-trainer enabling him to acquire an A-license, the second highest coaching license in the DBU.